Towards a Finer Classification of Strongly Minimal Sets

 We show the elimination of imaginaries fails when $\bL^*_0$ is the collection of finite linear spaces.
 As noted above, B.~Baizhanov asked whether any strongly minimal theory in a finite vocabulary, that admits elimination of imaginaries defines a field.
 We show the most evident counterexamples do not eliminate imaginaries.
 But, the question of whether this can be extended when the class $\bL^*_0$ is expanded to arbitrary $\forall \exists$ classes of finite structures seems wide open.

 There are a number of applications of these various construction methods in universal algebra and combinatorics.
 Early on, \cite{Baldwinautpp} used the general method to construct an $\aleph_1$-categorical projective plane at the very bottom of the Lenz-Barlotti hierarchy.
+We now describe some more recent work.

-Recent work by Barbina and Casanovas in model theory \cite{BarbinaCasa} and by Horsley and Webb in combinatorics \cite{HorsleyWebb} centers on the constructions of Steiner triple systems that arise from Fra{\" \i}ss\'{e} constructions. \cite{HorsleyWebb} obtain countably homogeneous Steiner systems that omit `good' classes of finite Steiner systems.
+Work by Barbina and Casanovas in model theory \cite{BarbinaCasa} and by Horsley and Webb in combinatorics \cite{HorsleyWebb} centers on the constructions of Steiner triple systems that arise from Fra{\" \i}ss\'{e} constructions. \cite{HorsleyWebb} obtain countably homogeneous Steiner systems that omit `good' classes of finite Steiner systems.
 In contrast to the model theoretically complex locally finite generics \cite{BarbinaCasa}, the construction techniques here give theories that are strongly minimal, the geometric building blocks of model theoretically tame structures.

+\cite{BaldwinsmssII}, building on \cite{Steinpnas, GanWer}, shows two results.
+1) if the line length $k$ is a prime power then a strongly minimal Steiner system admits a `coordinatization' by a quasigroup.
+We show here, as a by-product of our main construction, this coordinatization is not definable in the vocabulary $\{R\}$.
+2) Nevertheless, if $k$ is a prime power, there are strongly minimal quasigroups\footnote{As in \cite{BarbinaCasa}, $H$ is the graph of the quasigroup operation and $R$ is collinearity.} $(Q,*)$ (created in the vocabulary $\{H,R\}$) with $\bL^*_0$ $\forall\exists$ axiomatizable) which induce Steiner systems.